J. White Did It: Personal life

 White's mother was murdered on January 28, 2015, due to domestic violence, leading to what he recalls as "one of the lowest years of [his] life."
 He told The Kansas City Star that in 2016, "I was in a bad place.
 Everything felt like it was falling down on me. [...]
 My relationship with the mother of my kids was bad, I was broke. [...]
 The industry wasn't giving me any chances.
 I was just wanting to give up on everything: producing, life, all of that."
 He had attempted suicide twice that year.
-Most recently seen dating gospel singer Koryn Hawthorne.

 Artistry

 White claimed that he lets his beats and melodies come to him naturally: "I just let the spirit guide me, I just go with the flow, man.
 So if I feel like playing piano first or lighting some candles or doing jumping jacks, I do that.
 There can be no set rule for me making music".
 He believes hip hop records should come naturally and quickly: "I don't really believe in spending a lot of time [on hip hop records]," he told DJ Booth, adding, "If the energy is there and it hits you, it will hit you automatically.
 It doesn't take long to create great energy."
 He admitted that he created the beat for Cardi B's "Bodak Yellow" in 15 minutes only.
 Similar to Mike Will Made It, White makes it known with his full moniker "J. White Did It" that he's responsible for the beat.
 "I was like 'Oh, OK.
 My name is, like, everybody's name.'
 So I put the 'Did It' on to just be...
 If I didn't do it, I don't know who did."
 His producer tagline, "J. White, I need a beat, I can go off on (Ooh)," drops at the beginning of his songs.